cecat/CeC-HA-Addons/addons/camera-volume/README.md

 The addon uses ffmpeg to sample 5s of sound from the mic(s) every 10s, then to report max and mean volume via MQTT every 60s.

-# To install as a local addon:
+# To Configure this Addon

 1. Customize *cameravolume.yaml* with specifics regarding your MQTT broker address, MQTT username and password, and RTSP feeds.
 These will be the same feeds you use